“Everyone needs a place to live.”

 - Books offer affordable instruction in an easy-to-understand format.

-- Online lessons are available with blogs, podcasts, courses, and videos from sites like BiggerPockets, Active Rain, and the Roofstock Learning Center.
+- Online lessons are available with blogs, podcasts, courses, and videos from sites like BiggerPockets, Active Rain, and the Roofstock Knowledge Center.

 - Seminars and workshops are perfect for people who want intense, in-person, instructor-led classes.

 - Investment clubs in your local market – like those from the Real Estate Investor Association - offer plenty of networking opportunities with like-minded investors and potential mentors.